Wizzzzzzard/Glasgow-City-Council-Project/README.md

 - A table of each link pair and their corresponding co-ordinates and then bearings (WIP)

 I have included scripts to:
-- Clean and process the Scoot Names and Connections from the NETL1405.txt file
+- Clean and process the Scoot Names and Connections from the NETL1405.txt file before assigning each link it's own file
 - A script to fetch live traffic data and positional information from the GCC live traffic API @ https://gcc.portal.azure-api.net/docs/services/traffic/operations/movement?
+- A script to convert the multiple Link Files into a table of link pairs
 - A script to convert the Easting/Northing co-ordinates from some of the datasets into Longitudes and Latitudes
 - A script to join the link data retrieved in the first part and join it to the API Data
 - A script to display all of these links on a map of Glasgow